lokesh/pinback/README.md

     <img src="./pinback-logo.png" alt="Map pin with a clock embedded in it.
 Text in image reads: Pinback - Your check-ins in your calendar" width="640">
 </p>

-# Pinback

-View your Swarm check-ins in your calendar app.

 This app does the following...
 1. Fetches check-in data from Swarm API
 2. Converts to iCalendar format